mbareford/cirrus-website/about/hardware.md

 File systems and Data Infrastructure
 -----------------------------------

-There is currently a single file system available on Cirrus: /lustre is a Lustre parallel file system desgined to give high read/write bandwidth for parallel calculations running on Cirrus.
+There are a number of file systems available on Cirrus:

-The Lustre file system has  a total of 406 TiB available.
-The cluster login and compute nodes mount the storage as /lustre, and all home directories are available on all nodes.
+* 1.5 PiB Ceph distributed file system for critical data storage.
+Mounted on all login nodes.
+Backed up.
+* 24 PiB HPE E1000 ClusterStor Lustre parallel file system provides high performance data access with high capacity.
+Mounted on all login and compute nodes.
+Not backed up.
+* 233 TiB HPE high performance solid state storage.
+Mounted on all login and compute nodes.
+Not backed up.

 The compute nodes are diskless.
 Each node boots from a cluster management noded called the Rack Leader and NFS mounts the root file system from this management node.

-*Note:* There are currently no backups of data on Cirrus as backing up the whole Lustre file system would adversely affect the performance of write access for simulations.
-The nature of the Lustre parallel file system means that there is data resiliance in the case of failures of individual hardware components.
-However, we strongly advise that you keep copies of any critical data on different systems.

 Parallel I/O
 ------------